-Ariana Grande Is ‘Absolutely Heartbroken’, As She And Her Family Mourn Mac Miller’s Death, Per ‘Us Weekly’
+Ariana Grande Is ‘Absolutely Heartbroken,’ As She And Her Family Mourn Mac Miller’s Death, Per ‘Us Weekly’

 As previously reported by the Inquisitr, one of the reasons Grande decided to call it quits with Miller was apparently due to his struggle to remain sober.
 Following his arrest for a DUI and a hit-and-run shortly after their breakup, some of Miller’s devoted fans blamed the “R.E.M” singer for not standing by his side through troubled times.

 “I am not a babysitter or a mother and no woman should feel that they need to be.
 I have cared for him and tried to support his sobriety & prayed for his balance for years.
-Of course I didn’t share about how hard or scary it was while it was happening but it was,” Grande said in a statement at the time.
+Of course, I didn’t share about how hard or scary it was while it was happening but it was,” Grande said in a statement at the time.

 Even though Grande has not verbally commented on Miller’s passing, she did pay tribute to him via her Instagram on Saturday by posting a candid black-and-white photo of him, which she possibly snapped herself.

-Grande’s manager, Scooter Braun, also honored Miller through his Instagram on Saturday,which the Inquisitr also previously reported.
-In his touching goodbye, Braun referred to Miller as “a good man with a great heart”.
+Grande’s manager, Scooter Braun, also honored Miller through his Instagram on Saturday, which the Inquisitr also previously reported.
+In his touching goodbye, Braun referred to Miller as “a good man with a great heart.”

 At the time of death, Miller had much to look forward to as he had just released his latest album, Swimming, in August, and was expected to begin his tour in late October.